JesperLundberg/raspberrynetworkmonitor-slim/README.md

 - Cron schedules are defined in `app/crontab`.
 - All scripts recreate their own tables if needed.
 - You can adjust sampling intervals by editing the cron file.
-- No platform assumptions — runs anywhere Docker does.
+- Works anywhere Docker does.